tsackton/taelgar/Worldbuilding/Background/A Synthesis of Humanity in Greater Sembara.md

 To the south, the land that would become the heartlands of Sembara was a great swamp, the home to a mighty lizardfolk empire, and all the land between the Enst and Wistel river valleys was swamp and given over to the lizardfolk.
 And south of the lizardfolk, the ancient elven empire still stood.

 Over the years, the humans spread east and south, staying mostly in the highlands and the Volta River valley, and by 3850 they started to encounter a new human culture, worshipping unfamiliar gods and speaking an unfamiliar tongue.
-These were the ancestors of the Skaer, speaking an Eastros tongue, and worshipping one (or pehaps a pantheon) of the ancient mariner gods.
-These easterns were themselves split into two distinct cultural groups.
+These were the ancestors of the Skaer, speaking an Eastros tongue, and worshipping one (or perhaps a pantheon) of the ancient mariner gods.
+These easterners were themselves split into two distinct cultural groups.
 The Skaer, already worshipping [[Kaikkea]], and dedicated to the ocean, and the settlers, those willing to give up the life of the mariner for the bountiful lands of the Semb, Teft, and Volta River valleys, and the coasts of Vostok and Sembara.

 A third human culture, the Tyrwinghans, was settled in the lands claimed by [[Archfey Ethlenn]] by 4000, although whether there origin was northern, eastern, or something else is not decided.